Nice Tagum City Nature Park, Common Moorhen Spotted

 Birdwatching in Tagum City

-Tagum city is a standout amongst the most dynamic urban communities in the Philippines.
+Tagum City is a standout amongst the most dynamic urban communities in Davao del Norte, Philippines.
 It is likewise a standout amongst the best places to investigate and watch untamed life.
 Diverse flying creature species can be found here and birdwatching is an absolute necessity on the off chance that you visit Tagum city.

 Huyong-huyong Nature Park is an astounding spot to encounter nature, it is no common park you would typically anticipate.